mtkelleher/maize-pollination-protocol/README.md

 - (B) Shoot cut back with no silks visible.
 In this case it was cut prematurely.
 - (C) Shoot cut too far, slightly into the cob.
 It can still be pollinated, but not ideal.

-Next, find a pollen donor plant that is shedding pollen and cover the tassel with a labeled tassel bag.
-Include the date and, if the male parent is not assumed, the male parent source.
-Any pollen present at the time of bagging will not be viable the next day, and only newly shed pollen will be viable when pollinating.
+Next, identify a pollen donor plant that is actively shedding pollen.
+Label a tassel bag with the date and, if the male parent is not assumed, the male parent source.
+Any pollen present at the time of bagging will not be viable the following day, and only newly shed pollen will be viable at the time of pollination.
+Place the labeled tassel bag over the tassel.
+The opening of the bag should extend at least to the flag leaf.
+Alternatively, you may remove the flag leaf to secure the bag lower on the stalk, which can help prevent the tassel from bending under the weight of the bag, especially if moisture accumulates.
+It is best to keep the bags upright.
 Fold the lower part of the bag in half along the stalk and fold up the corner to form a triangle against the stalk.
 Use one staple to hold in place.

 <img src="https://github.com/mtkelleher/maize-pollination-protocol/blob/main/images/IMG_3499.jpg" alt="Figure 6" width="250"/>